Frannca/gitflow/README.md

 ## Motivation

 There are so many great **Open Source** projects that is helping our company to grow that would be fair to start to share some projects as well.
-Moreover, this year we decided to start to Open Source some of our projects on **GitHub**.
+This year we decided to start to Open Source some of our projects on **GitHub**.
 Starting with our [website](http://frannca.com) and now by creating some **Angular** libraries.
-Check it out:
-[Projects](#projects).
+See our [Projects](#projects).